Metaverse

 Testnet

-A blockchain network used for testing new applications and features in a secure environment.
+A Testnet is a trial blockchain network used for testing new applications and features, offering a risk-free environment for development.

 Mining difficulty

-Difficulty level of the cryptographic problems to be solved to mine a Bitcoin block.
+Mining difficulty reflects the complexity of the cryptographic problems that must be solved to mine a block in networks like Bitcoin.

 Layer 2